Tulisa: 2013–2022: Other projects and hiatus

 Tulisa began working on a second album in 2013, and continued to record throughout 2014 The single, "Living Without You", was initially planned for release in December 2014, but was eventually released in January the next year.
 The single peaked at number 44 in the UK.
 That single was followed two years later by "Sweet Like Chocolate", which featured rapper Akelle.

 In 2016, Tulisa signed with an agent in an attempt to begin a career as a film actress, and as of 2018, was committed to star as Sista C in the feature film Diva.
 She had earlier acted with roles such as the role of Laurissa, a cocaine addict who is in R&B group, in the television series Dubplate Drama (2007–09), Shaniqua in the straight-to-DVD British comedy, Big Fat Gypsy Gangster (2011), and Amber in the British slasher film Demons Never Die (2011).

 In April 2019, Tulisa released her first single in three years, "Daddy", after signing to Xploded Records, which was founded by the co-founders of All Around the World.
 Another single, "Sippin'" was released two months later.
 In the same year, Tulisa performed at various gigs, including Manchester Pride.

-2022–present: N-Dubz return
+2022–present: N-Dubz return and autobiography

 In 2022, Tulisa reunited with N-Dubz for new music and a tour.
 They released their fourth studio album, Timeless, in August 2023.
 In November 2024, Tulisa was confirmed as a contestant on the twenty-fourth series of I'm a Celebrity...Get Me Out of Here!, and was the third contestant to be eliminated, finishing in tenth place.
+In August 2025, Tulisa released an autobiography based on her career titled "Judgement".
+She performed at Manchester Pride in 2025 but focuses more on commercial activities and campaigning for more accountable press regulation.